natcap/invest.users-guide/source/carbonstorage.rst

 Another limitation of the model is that it does not capture carbon that moves from one pool to another.
 For example, if trees in a forest die due to disease, much of the carbon stored in aboveground biomass becomes carbon stored in other (dead) organic material.
 Also, when trees are harvested from a forest, branches, stems, bark, etc. are left as slash on the ground.
 The model assumes that the carbon in wood slash "instantly" enters the atmosphere.

-Finally, while most sequestration follows a nonlinear path such that carbon is sequestered at a higher rate in the first few years and a lower rate in subsequent years, the model's economic valuation of carbon sequestration assumes a linear change in carbon storage over time.
-The assumption of a constant rate of change will tend to undervalue the carbon sequestered, as a nonlinear path of carbon sequestration is more socially valuable due to discounting than a linear path (Figure 1).
+Finally, while most sequestration follows a nonlinear path such that carbon is sequestered at a higher rate in the first few years and a lower rate in subsequent years, the model's quantification of carbon sequestration assumes a linear change in carbon storage over time.
+The assumption of a constant rate of change will tend to underestimate and undervalue sequestered carbon, as a nonlinear path of carbon sequestration is more socially valuable due to discounting than is a linear path (Figure 1).

 .. figure:: ./carbonstorage/carbon_envelope.jpg
    :align: center
    :figwidth: 500px

-*Figure 1: The model assumes a linear change in carbon storage (the solid line), while the actual path to the year :math:`T`'s carbon storage level may be non-linear (like the dotted line).
-In this case :math:`t` can indicate the year of the current landscape and :math:`T` the year of the future landscape.
+*Figure 1: The model assumes a linear change in carbon storage (the solid line), while the actual path to the year T's carbon storage level may be non-linear (like the dotted line).
+In this case "t" indicates the year of the current landscape and "T" the year of the future landscape.
 With positive discounting, the value of the modeled path (the solid line) is less valuable than the actual path.
-Therefore, if sequestration paths tend to follow the dotted line, the modeled valuation of carbon sequestration will underestimate the actual value of the carbon sequestered.*
+Therefore, if sequestration paths tend to follow the dotted line, the model will underestimate the actual amount and value of sequestered carbon.*

 Data Needs
 ==========